xinyanliang/EDFv0.1/README.md

 ![The overall framework of EDF](images/model.png)

-## QuickStart
-1. Requirements
-   - tensorflow-gpu  2.0.3
-   - python 3
-2. Data preparation
+## Data preparation

 You can download data from the following urls.

    |Datasets  |URL |提取码 |
    |----|----|----|